vastin/aws-otel-dotnet-instrumentation/exporters/AWS.Distro.OpenTelemetry.Exporter.Xray.Udp/nuget-readme.md

 # AWS Distro for OpenTelemetry X-Ray UDP Exporter
-The AWS Distro for OpenTelemetry X-Ray UDP Exporter allows you to send OpenTelemetry traces to the AWS X-Ray daemon over UDP.
+The AWS Distro for OpenTelemetry X-Ray UDP Exporter allows you to send OpenTelemetry traces to the AWS X-Ray Daemon endpoint in Lambda environments over UDP.

 ## Installation
 ```console